-- 1. In the object management settings for Activities, go to Task Buttons, Links, and Actions.
+- 1. From the Object Manager in Setup, click Task, then click Buttons, Links, and Actions.

 - 2. Click New Action.

 - 3. For Action Type, select Update a Record.

 - 4. For Label, type in Close Task.

 - 5. Click Save.

-Now we select the fields that we want to appear on the "Close Task" quick action.
+Now we select the fields that we want to appear on the Close Task quick action.
 You can easily make a field required or read-only through its field properties.